Social Work: The UDC Edge

 Curriculum and Requirements in the UDC Social Work Program

-You must complete 120 credit hours to earn the bachelor’s degree in social work, including 51 credits of mandatory professional foundation coursework in the areas below:
+Students must complete 120 credit hours to earn the bachelor's degree in social work, including 51 credits of mandatory professional foundation coursework in the areas below:

 - Critical Thinking in Social Work

 - Social Work Research and Statistics